America’s gun control: Refusal to address silent epidemic’

 The high rates of gun death experienced in the US is not inevitable.
 There is much more that can be done to provide better oversight and regulation of the gun industry, which would have a significant impact on reducing gun violence and making all of our communities safer.

-What connects America’s mass shootings?
+What connects America’s mass shootings statistics?
 Easy access to guns.

 Helaine Olen writes for the Washington Post how recent mass shootings happened is not mysterious.